 Another pending pipeline project would carry Iranian gas, by pipeline, to Pakistan.
 India had been a part of the \$7 billion project, which would take about three years to complete, but India was reported in June 2010 to be largely out of the project.
 India did not sign a memorandum between Iran and Pakistan finalizing the deal on June 12, 2010.
 India reportedly has been concerned about the security of the pipeline, the location at which the gas would be officially transferred to India, pricing of the gas, tariffs, and the source in Iran of the gas to be sold.
-Still, India might eventually reenter the project and Indian firms have won bids to take some equity stakes in various Iranian energy projects, as shown in the table below.
-During the Bush Administration, Secretary of State Rice on several occasions "expressed U.S. concern" about the pipeline deal or called it http://www.kuwaittimes.net/read_news.php?newsid=NDQ0OTY1NTU4; http://english.farsnews.com/newstext.php?nn=8901181055.

-"unacceptable," but no U.S. official in either the Bush or the Obama Administration has stated outright that it would be sanctioned.
-Ambassador Richard Holbrooke, the Administration representative on Pakistan and Afghanistan, has raised with Pakistan the possibility that the project could be sanctioned if it is undertaken, citing enactment of CISADA, P.L.
-111-195.
+Still, India might eventually reenter the project, and Indian firms have won bids to take some equity stakes in various Iranian energy projects, as shown in Table 2 below.
+During the Bush Administration, Secretary of State Rice on several occasions "expressed U.S. concern" about the pipeline deal or called it "unacceptable," but no U.S. official in either the Bush or the Obama Administrations has stated outright that it would be sanctioned.
+Ambassador Richard Holbrooke, the Administration representative on Pakistan and Afghanistan, during 2010 trips to Pakistan, has raised the possibility that the project could be sanctioned if it is undertaken, citing enactment of CISADA